 - Injecting mushroom extracts intravenously (rare)

 Psilocybin works in the brain by activating its serotonin receptors.
-This most often occurs in the prefrontal cortex, affecting mood, cognition and perception.
-Although there are no approved medical uses for psilocybin, there have been small, strictly supervised trials regarding its effectiveness in treating:
+This most often occurs in the prefrontal cortex, affecting mood, cognition, and perception.
+Medical uses for psilocybin are not used yet among doctors.
+There have been strict trials done to test the effectiveness of treating:

 - Cluster headaches